chapeljuice/syncr/readme.md

 #### To-do's ####
+* More / better touch support and new touch actions coming soon.
-* Ability to save data and sync across all users.
+* Ability to save data and sync across all users (this is the hardest part of the whole project. gonna have to learn how to do it...no clue now).
 * More to come.
 Have any suggestions?
 Let me hear them!
-Email me at <a href="mailto:chaprtc@gmail.com?subject=Brightbox%20Suggestions">chaprtc@gmail.com</a>
+Email me at <a href="mailto:chaprtc@gmail.com?subject=Syncr%20Suggestions">chaprtc@gmail.com</a>